suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

     * **Draft submission of your final project (15%)**
       - By April 21, your group should submit a working draft of the final collaborative project that contains the following:
+        - A provisional title of your project
+        - A literature review outlining key issues in your replication study
+        - Overarching research question(s)
+        - An outline of the method and results section

 &nbsp;